 This exploratory study examined a set of outcomes related to children who received Part C early intervention services as infants and toddlers using differently constructed comparison groups.

-Issue 4: Educational Outcomes and Family Well Being of Teen Parents
+Minn-LInK Brief 4: Educational Outcomes and Family Well-Being of Teen Parents

 Minn-LInK Report Brief—Special Topic No. 4, Fall 2007